adamposledni/mindsphere-sdk-dotnet/README.md

 }
 ```

-Then you can use the SDK (see below)
+Then you can use the SDK (see below).

 ### 2) Listing assets